Temporal group interactions in social systems

 Based on ph by Ryoji Iwata

-Our new preprint “The temporal dynamics of group interactions in higher-order social networks”, together with M. Karsai and A. Barrat is out on the ArXiv!
+Our study on “The temporal dynamics of group interactions in higher-order social networks”, together with M. Karsai and A. Barrat, is out in Nature Communications! —-> [ link to arXiv] - [ link to Nature Communications]

 The structure and behaviour of many social systems are shaped by the interactions among their individuals.
 The typical approach in social network analysis consists in representing individuals as interacting in pairs, while many human interactions involve groups of many different sizes.